dailiang18bb/Leetcode/README.md

 36. Cycle detection Floyd's Cycle Detection Algorithm (Two pointers)
 37. Two pointers, align the list, or make two iterations.
 38. LinkedList alway watch the head and tail case
+39. LinkedList add `one dummy node before the head node` can make the head case easier.